JetBrains/Qodana/topics/jvm.md

                               env:
                                 QODANA_TOKEN: ${{ secrets.QODANA_TOKEN }}
                   </code-block>
-                  <p>This configuration will be modified in subsequent examples on this page.</p>
+                  <p>This configuration sample will be modified throughout the section.</p>
             </step>
         </procedure>
     </tab>
     <tab title="Jenkins" group-key="jenkins">
         <procedure>
             <step>
-              <p>Make sure that these plugins are installed on your Jenkins instance:</p>
+              <p>In Jenkins, make sure that these plugins are up and running:</p>
               <list>
               <li><a href="%Dplugin%">Docker</a> and <a href="%DPplugin%">Docker Pipeline</a> are required for running Docker images,</li>
               <li><a href="%Gplugin%">git</a> is required for git operations in Jenkins projects.</li>